Universalis Basketball Association

 The league was founded in Naskitrusk, Dotruga on July 11, 2016.

 The UBA was created in cooperation between Wyverncliff and Dotruga, with Dotruga first offering up the idea of creating a basketball league.
 The Wyverncliff government agreed, and handled much of the formatting and preparations for the season.
 Some sources say that Wyverncliff is the main controlling force in the UBA.

 The Dvimne Spirits came out and emerged as an early favorite in season one and TO BE UPDATED

-In 2001, an affiliated minor league, the Universalis Basketball Development League, now called the UBA Development League (or D-League) was created.
+During Season 2, an affiliated minor league, the Universalis Basketball Development League, now called the UBA Development League (or D-League) was created.

 The current league organization divides thirty-two teams into two conferences of two divisions with 8 teams each.
 The current divisional alignment was introduced in the season one.